ImaraBradley001/VaultCrypt/readme.md

 ```
 start x64/release/DiskEncryptionUtility.exe
 ```
-* Or simply run the downloaded binary DiskEncryptionUtility.exe
+* Or simply run the downloaded binary VaultCrypt.exe

+### Possible Issues
+* Do not attemp to decrypt files that have not been encrypted by this program as it may result in irreversible data loss

 ## Authors